Cayan

 Cayan (formerly Merchant Warehouse) is a provider of payment technologies and merchant services, based in Boston, Massachusetts.
 The company enables payments in physical stores and mobile locations, as well as e-commerce.
+Cayan was acquired by TSYS in December 2017 and operates as wholly owned subsidiary of TSYS.

 Cayan ranks among the largest merchant acquirers in the United States.
 Clients vary in size from large-scale chains to small, one-location businesses.
 The company supports businesses of all industries, including restaurants and retail.

 Cayan has won several industry awards, and was recognized for the early adoption and speed of its EMV technology.

 History

 Cayan was founded as Merchant Warehouse in 1998 by current CEO Henry Helgeson.
 Helgeson was working as a payment terminal salesman in upstate New York, and realized the still-nascent Internet could allow him to sell terminals at much lower margins.
 He focused on early internet search engines like Alta Vista.

 The company grew over the ensuing decades.
 In 2013, Cayan opened a technology development center in Belfast, Northern Ireland.

 On December 18, 2017, it was announced that Cayan would be acquired by TSYS in an all-cash deal valuing the company at approximately $1.05 billion.